 Factors that affect your actual temperature

 Some factors change the actual value of these calculations.
 Cloud cover will trap in more heat, where a clear sky will drop the temperature slightly faster.
-Cold fronts and air streams may also have an effect, as well as local evaporation cooling.
-These factors are too numerous to account for, so the equation is designed as a worst case scenario calculation (after rounding).
+Cold fronts and air streams may also have an effect, as well as local evaporative cooling.
+These factors are too numerous to account for, so the equation is designed as a general scenario calculation (after rounding).

 ( 3.5 x Change in elevation)/1000 = temp loss due to elevation change